MurphyDavid/TX2P/README.md

 ENCL00000000006
 ```
 #### Transcript structures
 `TX2P` also requires an input GTF/GFF file with the transcript structures to test.
-This file needs a `transcript_id` column with IDs matching those in the above TSV/CSV file.
+This file needs `transcript_id` specified in the follwong format, with IDs matching those in the above TSV/CSV file.

 Example format: